Borders of Denmark: History

 Reunification between Denmark and South Jutland (North Schleswig) was signed into Danish law effective 9 July 1920.
 The new border to Germany was delineated by an international commission in the following months.
 A Danish-German treaty of 1922 settled a number of minor issues relating to maintenance of the border, fishing in the Flensburg Fjord, issues relating to the dykes relating to the Vidå part of the border and local affairs relating to communities on the new border.

 Denmark was under German occupation from 1940 to 1945, but the pre-war border remained unchanged.

 The Nordic Passport Union of 1958 removed passport checks at the borders between Nordic countries.
 However, custom checks remained in force between Denmark and other Nordic countries until the Schengen acquis of 2001.

 With the European migrant crisis, Sweden re-introduced stricter border controls in November 2015.
 Since 4 January 2016, Sweden has required carriers to perform identity checks on the Danish side of the Denmark–Sweden border, while still keeping the border controls on the Swedish side.

-As a reaction to the Swedish control, Denmark also strengthened its border controls at the German border.
+As a reaction to the Swedish border controls, Denmark also strengthened its border controls at the German border.

+In recent times, Denmark had covid restrictions, as with other nations.
+Denmark also tightened its border controls after the koran burnings.